Where to Stay in Florence: Best Areas and Hotels

 It’s entirely possible to stay in any one of about ten central parts of town and still be within 10 or 15 minutes’ walk of the most spectacular central parts of town like the Ponte Vecchio and the Uffizi.

-- San Lorenzo & San Marco, where to stay in Florence for local vibe
+- 📌 San Lorenzo & San Marco, where to stay in Florence on a budget

-- San Niccolò & Piazzale Michelangelo, a romantic area to stay in Florence
+- 📌 San Niccolò & Piazzale Michelangelo, where to stay in Florence for city views

 Best areas to stay in Florence Map